 - Sinterklaas treats, such as kruidnoten, pepernoten and various candies are known as strooigoed, because they're traditionally strewn and eagerly scooped up by children.
 The act of sewing suggests fertility, like a farmer sowing his seeds, and the practice is supposedly linked to more ancient Germanic fertility rites practiced here, with children being the living symbols of fertility.

 - Kruidnoten are often mistakenly called pepernoten, which are actually slightly chewy, rusk-like aniseed and honey cookies.

-- Traditional kruidnoten remain popular, but new variations, such astruffle kruidnoten, chocolate-covered kruidnoten and yoghurt-covered kruidnoten are also enjoyed.
+- Traditional kruidnoten remain popular, but new variations, such as truffle kruidnoten, chocolate-covered kruidnoten and yogurt-covered kruidnoten are also enjoyed.